RyanShaw-3083/hp-elitebook-735g6-linux-lts/README.md

 3. Validity Sensor (Fingerprint) ... not in use.
 *That's too hard to get this goal.*

+4. The Lighting sensor ... not in use.

 ## The Road Path
 ### 1. Counting
 'Star' this repository or leave an issue to let me known, if you also needed or are finding some solutions for using your Elitebook in the best way.